Psychedelic Integration Therapy

 Psychedelic therapy: we’re not quite there yet…

-As a psychotherapist, integrationist, and spiritual seeker, I help people who yearn to connect more deeply with themselves and with spirit.
-I’m here to support those who fear being misunderstood or judged about their spiritual experiences, including those with psychedelic medicines like MDMA, LSD, ayahuasca/DMT and psilocybin.
+As a psychotherapist and integrationist, I help people who yearn to connect more deeply with themselves.
+I’m here to support those who fear being misunderstood or judged about their experiences with powerful psychedelic medicines like MDMA, LSD, ayahuasca/DMT, psilocybin and ketamine.

 What does “psychedelic integration” mean?